electronicdreamplant/electronicdreamplant.github.io/_france/2025-03-25-in-the-beginning.md

 I'd always been dead against moving to France, but remembered the thoughts that went through my head as I'd looked at one disappointing Portuguese town after another: "In France all the towns and villages look so attractive as they invest in making sure they do".
 We'd spent countless fabulous holidays in France (in all weathers) and I realised that France isn't one place, it's more like a collection of countries with one border.
 But how to choose where in such a large country?

 Rachel had the answer.
 The Alsace region was right on the border of our beloved Germany (which had been ruled out on visa grounds some time ago).
-So the best of bother worlds!
+So the best of both worlds!
 Suddenly everything clicked, and our Portugal plans were pulled apart and reconstructed with a new destination in mind